 Citizens of the above countries will need an ETIAS visa.

 Citizens of other countries, not on the ETIAS scheme, will need a Schengen visa

 Business travelers require travel authorization dependent on which country they are a citizen of, not dependent on the nature of their trip, as long as you are traveling for up to 90 days in any 180 day period.

 When vacationing in Europe for up to 90 days in any 180 day period, tourists must make sure they have the travel authority intended for the country they are a citizen of.

-Apply in advance of your trip and once approved, your ETIAS will be electronically attached to your passport, allowing unrestricted movement in the EU and Schengen member countries.
+ETIAS visa application must be made in advance of your trip.
+Once approved, your ETIAS visa will be electronically attached to your passport, allowing unrestricted movement in the EU and Schengen member countries.